-- Children shall be restricted from unsafe areas and conditions such as traffic, and parking areas and bodies of water such as ponds, lakes, swimming pools. - vii.
+- d.
+Children must not be left unattended in the vehicle at any time. - vii.
 All CCDF-eligible out-of-school programs (afterschool programs, summer camps, day camps, etc.).
 Provide the standard: ABC Quality only allows license-exempt programs that operate during the school year or year-round to participate.
 Summer-only programs are not eligible to enroll, as they would not be able to meet all eligibility requirements and be assigned a Quality Level before the program ends.
 (ABC Quality License Exempt Manual, Chapter 4 Eligibility Criteria to Participate, Section 4.1.2 Program Operations) Out-of-school programs that meet ABC Quality eligibility criteria are captured under the provider type of license-exempt center child care.